Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 So, Which One Has a Long Tail?

 If you see a Corgi with a proud, fluffy, substantial tail, then chances are you’re looking at a Cardigan.
 Here’s the situation: Cardigan Corgis usually maintain their tails, but Pembroke Corgis often have them cut off.
-Both breeds are naturally supposed to have tails—and they are born with them.
-Only Pembroke Corgis have them docked—or shortened via amputation—at around three days old.
+Only a percentage of Pembroke Corgis have naturally occurring bob tails, the rest will likely get them docked—or shortened via amputation—at around 3 days old.

 pembroke and cardigan corgis in a field of flowers